Overlytic/overlytic.github.io/_posts/2023-07-05-git_rebasing.md

 When I was learning git, I remember struggling with the `git rebase` function.
 I am sure I am not the only one, so hopefully an explanation of what I found confusing will be able to help somebody else too.

 First, let's zoom out a bit.
 As a source control system, git makes it possible to integrate code changes into a source code repository.
 For simplicity, let's assume the git repository has a main branch for the main code base and a feature branch where a new feature is being developed.
-Git provides two main ways of incorporating code changes from one branch into another branch, namely merging and rebasing.
+After completion, the feature branch has to be integrated into the main branch.
+Git provides two main ways of achieving this namely merging and rebasing.

 *todo: high level description of merging vs rebasing?*